chonton/apm-client/README.md

 # apm-client
-A java client to push TCP messages to a Datadog APM collector.
+This java client intercepts servlet requests, jax-rs client requests, and bean methods.
+The resource and method names as well as the wall time and duration of the request are recorded in spans.
+These spans are queued and sent as REST messages to a [Datadog APM collector](https://www.datadoghq.com/apm/).

 ### Requirements
 * Minimal latency in the mainline processing